Kenya election: Fake CNN, BBC reports target voters

 The BBC's Focus on Africa program was also manipulated last week; edited to include the same false poll.

-Alphonce Shiundu is the Kenya editor of Africa Check, a not-for-profit working to promote accuracy in the media across the continent, says videos like these can seriously influence voting behavior.
+Alphonce Shiundu is the Kenya editor of Africa Check, a not-for-profit working to promote accuracy in the media across the continent.
+He says videos like these can seriously influence voting behavior.

 "People who don't watch CNN or the BBC would not know that these videos were fake," Shiundu explains.
 "When this fake report is putting Kenyatta ahead, and you're sending this video to Kenyatta's stronghold, it just reinforces the belief that he has the numbers and he's going to win."